on4r4p/Copernicus/README.md

 		       -c2e TRUE-FALSE Only use the city arg with search engine

 		       -c2w TRUE-FALSE, Only use the city arg with whitepages

+		       -f2e Search with full name not only Family name with skye or facebook

 		       -sm TRUE-FALSE, --scrapmail TRUE-FALSE